RickCarlino/KoalaCards/README.md

 ## Project Status and Limitations ⚠️

 - I use the app every day for studying, but the documentation is, well, not great.
-If you really want to use this app, consider DMing me on Reddit for help.
+If you really want to use this app, consider DMing me on Reddit/LinkedIn/ClubHouse for help.
 - By design, the app won't quiz on reading or writing.
 This is a speaking/listening app.
 - The target user is English speakers trying to learn Korean.
 I can add other language pairs later, but the main focus right now is EN/KO.